Seth Leibsohn: Career

+For many years, Leibsohn served as the Chief of Staff to former Cabinet secretaries William J. Bennett, Jeane Kirkpatrick, and Jack Kemp.
 In 2011, he was selected by Rick Santorum as his senior advisor for policy, and served in Santorum's PAC.
 He was a vice-president of two of the nation's premier think tanks, Empower America and the Claremont Institute.
 His is also a senior editor at American Greatness, a conservative online journal.
 He was also the former director of policy for the Jewish Policy Center.
 In 2015, Leibsohn became the chairman of the anti-legalizing marijuana advocacy group, "Arizonans for Responsible Drug Policy", which opposed the attempt to get a legalizing marijuana referendum on the 2016 ballot.
 The group was credited as being a primary force in defeating an attempt to make marijuana in Arizona legal in 2016.

 As a radio host, in 2016, Leibsohn interviewed Kelli Ward, then a candidate in the Republican primary for the U.S. Senate going up against John McCain.
 During the interview Ward made the following comment as part of a longer response to Leibsohn's query about how the U.S. should respond to ISIS: "We can't continue with this strategy of go in and do nation building, try to spread democracy, and unfortunately we had that policy under George W. Bush as well.
 It isn't what traditional conservative foreign policy has been, which is restraint and realism.
 Those things need to be brought back into the process in the foreign policy arena.
 I think that we also, we have to be willing to decimate ISIS - not control them, not to curb their activities."
 The one comment, "restraint and realism", became the theme of several anti-Ward commercials in both the 2016 and 2018 Republican primaries, in an attempt to show that Ward was weak on terrorism.
 After the death of Aretha Franklin in 2018, when Bill Clinton, Louis Farrakhan, Al Sharpton, and Jesse Jackson all appeared on stage together, Leibsohn posited the question, "What do you think would be said about Donald Trump, President Trump, if he were on a stage at a big event with someone who said, ‘Satanic Jews have infected the whole world with poison and deceit’?”

+In 2023, Leibsohn co-founded and became president of the Coalition for Youth Drug Abuse Prevention.